 Leverage the knowledge and skills you acquire through your major to do the unexpected.
-Learn the process of creating mobile, console, virtual reality, and video games by earning a Game Design and Development minor through the IU School of Informatics and Computing at IUPUI.
+Learn the process of creating mobile, console, virtual reality, board, and video games by earning a Game Design and Development minor through the IU School of Informatics and Computing at IUPUI.

 Our goal-driven game development program is focused on completing play-ready products.
 Be prepared for a hands-on experience that will draw on all your skills — creative, managerial, technical — to conceptualize and prototype games.
-Deepen your understanding of cognitive theory and the psychology behind games as you combine formal and engaging elements to build interactive levels, environments, and experiences.
+Deepen your understanding of cognitive theory and the psychology behind games as you combine formal and engaging elements of video game design to build interactive levels, environments, and experiences.